Ubidots Developer Guides

 UbiFunctions require a JSON payload to be sent in the body of the HTTP request.
 This payload is passed to the main function as a dictionary object named args.
 The args object contains all the parameters sent in the request, making them accessible within your function for further usage.

-Additionally, when an X-Auth-Token header is included in the request, its value will be available in the arguments as args.token
+Additionally, when an X-Auth-Token header is included in the request, its value is automatically injected into args as args["token"], regardless of whether the request is made via GET or POST.

 async function main(args) {